hitesh009911/healthcare/README.md

 # Welcome to your Lovable project

-Guys download the zip and inside folder run 2 cmd's one for node index and npm run dev for front end , before doing this just type npm i for dependecies installation
+Guys download the zip and inside folder run 2 cmd's one for node index and npm run dev for front end , before doing this just type npm i for dependecies installation  and any changes req info in grp and create branch and push it

 ## Project info